Summary of All DBMS_METADATA Subprograms

 Example: Fetch the XML Representation of SCOTT.EMP

-to some large number, as shown, before executing your query.
+To generate complete, uninterrupted output, set the PAGESIZE to 0 and set LONG to some large number, as shown, before executing your query.

 SET LONG 2000000